snuffpuppet/spectre/README.md

 or speakers.
 A frequency filter which improves things and increases hit rate but most of the fingerprints still do not match.

 ## Next Steps
+It seems that fingerprinting a 10ms frame by picking the strongest frequencies is not a good matching strategey, especially for film soundtracks with a lot of voice.
+Using Dejavu's strategy of picking strong frequencies in a 2d array of multiple slices of time will work better